 During ejaculation, the epididymis contracts to propel sperm into the vas deferens.
 This seamless transition underscores the epididymis’s role in the male reproductive system: parts and functions, ensuring sperm are ready for their journey through the reproductive tract.

 The vas deferens also plays a role in surgical procedures like vasectomy, where it is cut to prevent sperm from reaching the ejaculate.
-This highlights its significance in controlling fertility, further emphasizing its importance in the reproductive system.
+This highlights its significance in controlling fertility, emphasizing its importance in the reproductive system.

 The urethra is a tube that runs through the penis, serving as the final pathway for both semen and urine, though these functions occur separately.
-In the context of the structure of male reproductive system, the urethra’s reproductive role involves transporting semen during ejaculation.
+In the context of the structure of the male reproductive system, the urethra’s reproductive role involves transporting semen during ejaculation.
 Its ability to switch between urinary and reproductive functions demonstrates the system’s efficiency and adaptability.

 The urethra’s path through the prostate and penis makes it a central component of the male reproductive system: parts and functions.
 Its smooth muscle walls contract during ejaculation to expel semen, ensuring effective delivery during sexual activity.